IriLrnr/ProjetoFinalJB/report/report.md

 It shows the movement of the individuals throughout the simulation, indicating some problems: there is always around 1000 individuals.
-Why are they agglutinating?
+Why are they clustering?
 Why do they only move in lines?

 In the gif above, we can watch species form.
 How many?
 The R script `species.R` recieves a table of the form